eclipse-hono/hono/site/content/api/Device-Registration-API.md

 Clients use this command to *retrieve* information about a registered device.

-This operation is *mandatory* to implement.
+This operation is *optional*, implementors of this API may provide other means for retrieving registration information, e.g. a RESTful API.

 **Message Flow**